NatalieLouise91/T1A3/README.md

 ![Checkout Feature](./docs/checkout_implementation_plan.png)

+More of my Trello Board and Implementation Plan can be found [here](https://trello.com/b/pnZzP4JJ/terminal-application)

 ## **Help Documentation**

 ### **Installation Instructions**

-You will need Ruby installed on your computer to run this program.
+1. You will need Ruby installed on your computer to run this program.
 Instructions on how to install Ruby can be found [here](https://www.ruby-lang.org/en/downloads/)

-In addition to Ruby, the following Ruby Gem dependencies will need to be installed to successfully run Coder Detox Spa:
+2. In addition to Ruby, the following Ruby Gem dependencies will need to be installed to successfully run Coder Detox Spa:

 gem "tty-prompt", "~> 0.23.1"